-He leads Pillsbury's Travel, Leisure & Hospitality Team, and is a television and radio analyst on airline, travel and transportation issues.
+He leads Pillsbury's Travel, Leisure & Hospitality group, and is a television and radio analyst on airline, travel and transportation issues.
 His clients include international airlines, hotels and resorts, cruise lines, tour operators, travel and hospitality companies, ticket agents, casinos, sports teams and on-line travel companies.

 Mr. Romanow serves as U.S. legal advisor to over a dozen international airlines from Europe, Asia, Latin America, Caribbean and Africa, and advises on corporate, commercial, aircraft leasing, transactional and regulatory matters for U.S. operations; U.S. Department of Transportation and Federal Aviation Administration route licenses, permits, and traffic rights; code-share agreements and alliances, ACMI agreements and wet leasing, open skies and Air Service Agreements, disputes, compliance investigations, enforcement proceedings, and other legal matters for U.S. operations.
 Mr. Romanow led the Pillsbury team that successfully secured the first U.S. Department of Transportation approval of a wet lease from a non-U.S. airline to a U.S. airline (2010-2011), and has extensive experience with U.S. wet leasing, ACMI agreements and charter operations.